Explore the distinctive heritage and architectural styles of the capitals and royal residences of Lithuania, Latvia, Estonia and Finland

 The capitals of the three Baltic States are a complimentary trio of architectural beauty.
-The once isolated city of Vilnius boasts Europe’s largest Old Town, a UNESCO World Heritage site, with beautiful Gothic, Neo-classical and famous Baroque architecture.
+The once isolated city of Vilnius boasts Europe’s largest Old Town, a UNESCO World Heritage Site, with beautiful Gothic, Neo-classical and famous Baroque architecture.
 In the city once known as the Jerusalem of the North, the Lithuanian Jewish population grew to 100,000 before WWII but tragically over 90% were murdered during the Holocaust.

-Tallinn’s old town developed little after the 15th century and still retains its medieval beauty, yet mixed with a distinct European character, its winding cobblestone street are lined with beautiful Gothic architecture.
+Tallinn’s old town developed little after the 15th century and still retains its medieval beauty, yet mixed with a distinct character, its winding cobblestone streets are lined with beautiful Gothic architecture.
 Helsinki is a cutting-edge urban space, home to Neo-classical architecture which is explored in the cathedral area.

 Cultural & Countryside Tour

 Day 1 Fly from London Heathrow to Vilnius via Helsinki.
 Spend two nights at the 4-star Hotel Vilnia.

 Day 2 Morning tour of Vilnius includes a visit to the National Museum – Palace of the Great Dukes of Lithuania and the courtyards of Vilnius University, one of the oldest universities in Central Europe, founded in the 16th century.
 (B)

 Day 3 Travel to Trakai to visit the Island Castle, built in several phases in the 14th century.
 Cross the Latvian border and continue to Riga (4 hrs).
 Spend three nights at the 4-star Wellton Riverside Hotel.
 (B, L)